tomaspospisil42/FlvPlayer/README.md

         // Initialize http headers
         headers: {},

-        // The path of the video decoder, currently optional flvplayer-decoder-baseline.js and flvplayer-decoder-multiple.js
+        // The path of the video decoder, currently optional flvplayer-decoder-baseline.js, flvplayer-decoder-multiple.js for H264 data
+        // flvplayer-decoder-screen-video.js - decoder for flash screen video
-        decoder: 'flvplayer-decoder-baseline.js',
+        decoder: 'flvplayer-decoder-screen-video.js',
     });
 } else {
     console.warn('Your browser does not support Flvplayer.js');